isoraqathedh/isoraqathedh.github.com/uzje/index.md

 ## Ajü and Zejə ##
-The two largest "rural" islands of the territory, the smaller but more populated Ajü and the large and empty Zejə.
+The two largest "rural" islands of the territory, the smaller but more populated Ajü and the large and empty Zejə (otherwise known as Cu ajł).
 They are connected by two ferry crossings, but the access to them is restricted, as the inhabitants of Zejə desire a quieter living space.